 Hal Melanson serves as President and Chief Operating Officer.
-Hal will be in charge of day-to-day operations at BCBC.
-He has 30 years of management experience in chemical manufacturing and defense contracting industries.
-His expertise is in Operations Management, Manufacturing, Quality Systems, Facilities, Environmental Health and Safety, Compliance, Marketing and Sales.
+Hal will be in charge of day-to -day operations at BCBC.
+He has 30 years of management experience in the chemical manufacturing and defense industries.
+His expertise is in Operations, Manufacturing, Quality Systems, Facilities, Environmental Health and Safety, Compliance, Marketing and Sales.
+The company anticipates an initial staff of 6 to 8 full-time employees, including managers, production associates, security, regulatory and administrative personnel.
+Job preferences will be given to applicants from The City of Fitchburg.